Our range of world inspired BBQ rubs and seasonings have taken influence from our travels around the world.

 - Sprinkle a little over salads and use in salad dressings

 - Spice up your chilli con carne and stews, ideal for one pot cooking

 Is a BBQ rub still ok if it has clumped together?

 We know that often people keep their spices in the cupboard next to the cooker as it’s convenient when you’re cooking up a storm in the kitchen.
 From experience this isn’t the best place to keep them as the humid, damp warm temperatures can cause your spices to clump/stick together.
 Don’t worry your BBQ rub will be perfectly fine to use.
-Just give it a shake to break up the clumps.
 Many companies use anti-caking agents such as silicone dioxide to stop this happening, but we like to keep things as natural as possible and not use E numbers or chemical agents.
-Spices last years in the cupboard and in our opinion never really go out of date.
-Spices will naturally loose flavour over the years so we recommend using our rubs within approx 10 months.
+Just give it a shake or brake it up with your fingers and it’s good to go.
+Spices last years in the cupboard, however spices will naturally loose flavour over time, so we recommend using our rubs within approx 12 months.

 MSG Free – All Suitable for Vegetarians – Free from Artificial Flavourings – No Fillers